evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ---
-title: Peugot E-308
+title: Peugot E-308 SW
-linktitle: "E-308"
+linktitle: "E-308 SW"
-description: "Peugot E-308 is an all-electric crossover with a WLTP range of up to 410 km (255 miles).
+description: "Peugot E-308 SW is an all-electric station wagon with a WLTP range of up to 410 km (255 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true